 top of page

-Improving User Stories in Power Platform & Dynamics 365 Projects
+The Importance of User Stories in Dynamics 365 Projects

 Why User Stories Fail to Deliver Value in Dynamics 365 Projects

-On a recent Dynamics 365 project, I saw a familiar problem.
-A consultant had completed a user story, but when I reviewed their work, it was clear that while the task was “done,” the solution wasn’t something the users would enjoy, or even find particularly useful.
+In one recent Dynamics 365 project, I encountered a familiar problem.
+A consultant completed a user story, but upon review, I realized that while the task was marked “done,” the solution was not something the users would enjoy or find useful.

-Why?
-The story had been treated as just a task to complete, not a way to understand and solve a user’s problem.
-This isn’t an isolated issue.
-Many business application teams face the same challenge.
-Agile environments often prioritise completing as many stories as possible, focusing on speed rather than value.
+So, what went wrong?
+The story was treated merely as a task to complete.
+It did not serve as a way to understand and solve a user’s problem.
+This issue is not isolated.
+Many business application teams face similar challenges.
+In Agile environments, teams often prioritize completing as many stories as possible.
+Unfortunately, this focus can lead to prioritizing speed over actual value.

 Common Mistakes with User Stories in Power Platform Projects

-1. Focus on metrics: Teams are often incentivised to complete as many user stories as possible, sidelining the time required for thoughtful design and user-centred solutions.
+1. Focus on Metrics: Teams are incentivized to complete as many user stories as possible.
+This often sidelines the necessary time for thoughtful design and user-centred solutions.

-2. Disconnected stakeholders: User stories are frequently written by business analysts or delivery teams, sometimes with minimal input from actual users or product owners.
+2. Disconnected Stakeholders: User stories are frequently crafted by business analysts or delivery teams with little input from actual users or product owners.

-4. Lack of empathy: Without taking the time to empathize with end users, solutions can fail to address their needs, leaving them frustrated and disengaged.
+4. Lack of Empathy: Without taking the time to empathize with end-users, solutions may fail to address their needs—leaving them frustrated and disengaged.

 How to Write User-Centred User Stories in Agile Projects

-To create better outcomes, teams should treat user stories as more than just descriptions of tasks.
-Instead, they should be seen as tools to articulate value, foster collaboration, and guide user-centred development.
+To achieve better outcomes, teams should view user stories as more than mere task descriptions.
+Instead, they should be treated as tools that articulate value, foster collaboration, and guide user-centred development.

-Firstly, it's a good idea to regularly reflect on the principles of the Agile Manifesto.
-In particular:
+First, teams should regularly reflect on the principles of the Agile Manifesto, particularly:

 Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

-A Design Thinking approach to Power Platform solutions design can help empathise with users and write user stories that are truly user focused.
+A Design Thinking approach to Power Platform solutions can help empathize with users and craft truly user-focused user stories.
 Here are 10 simple ways to apply design thinking to your business application projects.

 Empathy Map - Power Platform, Dynamics 365

-Additionally, here are some other practical steps to achieve user-centred user stories:
+Here are some actionable steps to help achieve user-centred user stories:

-Include a meaningful "so that" clause in every user story.
-For example, in a Dynamics 365 project, and effective user story might be:
+Each user story should include a meaningful "so that" clause.
+For instance, in a Dynamics 365 project, an effective user story might be:

 • As a sales representative, I need an easy way to update customer data so that I can spend more time with clients.

-This makes the value of the story clear and helps the team understand its purpose.
+This formulation clarifies the value of the story, enabling the team to understand its purpose.

-Detailed personas help teams empathise with users, prioritise features, and make better design decisions.
-They’re also helpful for areas like security, ensuring solutions meet both user and technical needs.
+Detailed personas enable teams to empathize with users, prioritize features, and make better design decisions.
+They’re also beneficial for areas such as security, ensuring solutions meet both user and technical needs.

-Whenever possible, involve users in writing, refining, and reviewing user stories.
-If direct input isn’t possible, product owners should act as their voice, bringing a deep understanding of user needs to the table.
+Whenever possible, engage users in writing, refining, and reviewing user stories.
+If direct involvement isn’t feasible, product owners should represent users' voices, ensuring a deep understanding of their needs.

-User stories should spark conversations.
-Use sprint reviews, demos, and refinement sessions to gather input from cross-functional teams and stakeholders.
+User stories should initiate discussions.
+Utilize sprint reviews, demos, and refinement sessions to collect feedback from cross-functional teams and stakeholders.

 • Did the solution meet user needs?

-• What feedback did we get from users?
+• What feedback did we receive from users?

 • How can we improve in the next sprint?